eth0izzle/Needl/README.md

 **Take back your privacy.
 Lose yourself in the haystack.**

 Your ISP is most likely tracking your browsing habits and selling them to marketing agencies (albeit anonymised).
-Or worse, making your browsing history available to law enforcement at the hint of a Subpoena. **Needl** will generate legitimate random Internet traffic in order to conceal your "real" traffic, essentially making your data the **Needl**e in the haystack.
-The goal is to make it harder for your ISP, government, etc to track your browsing habits.
+Or worse, making your browsing history available to law enforcement at the hint of a Subpoena. **Needl** will generate random Internet traffic in an attempt to conceal your legitimate traffic, essentially making your data the **Needl**e in the haystack and thus harder to find.
+The goal is to make it harder for your ISP, government, etc to track your browsing history and habits.

 It's not perfect.
 But it's a start.
 Have an idea?
 [Get involved](CONTRIBUTING.md)!

 ![Demo](https://pbs.twimg.com/media/CxeQsH5XAAAp_vN.jpg:large)

-**On 16th November 2016 the UK's IP Bill passed parliament and is set to become law.
-ISPs will be required to keep a 12-month web history and bulk collection of your data.**

 Implemented modules:

 - **Google**: generates a random search string, searches Google and clicks on a random result.
-- **Alexa**: visits a website from the Alexa Top 1 Million list.
+- **Alexa**: visits a website from the Alexa Top 1 Million list. (**warning**: contains a lot of porn websites)
 - **Twitter**: generates a popular English name and visits their profile; performs random keyword searches
-- **DNS**: produces random DNS queries.
+- **DNS**: produces random DNS queries from the Alexa Top 1 Million list.

-Modules in the roadmap (_feel free to get stuck in_):
+Module ideas:

 - **WhatsApp**
 - **Spotify**
 - **Facebook Messenger**

-**Warning**: the Alexa list contains a lot of porn websites.
-If this is of concern then don't use Needl until adult content filtering is added.

 ## Installation